Table of content

 - 1 The Seven Types: honour your differences

-- 2 We all radiate different types of energies
+- 2 We all radiate different types of energy

-We all have an inherent psychological DNA that under the right conditions sprouts like a seed.
+We all have an inherent psychological DNA that under the right conditions can bloom.

-The Seven Types describes these psychological qualities and their distinctive features so you can recognize them in yourself.
-With this insight and understanding, you can develop them even further.
+Psychosynthesis typology describes your psychological qualities and their distinctive features so you can recognise them in yourself.
+With this insight and understanding you can develop them further.

 Why am I so sensitive, why do I feel so much?
 Why do I need to be in control?
 Why are my emotions so extreme and my passions so intense?
 Why is beauty so important to me, even more than food?